 nutrition and digestibility and in very small amounts - i.e. a teaspoonful.
 They should be avoided

 with pets that have diabetes.
 You can also find freeze dried or dehydrated carrots in some of the better

 One of the most important things is getting rid of most of the carbohydrates in the diet.

 Dogs and cats are carnivores – meat-eaters - though many people believe dogs aren’t true carnivores because

-their bodies can process grains and starches.
-The fact is that while a dog’s body can adapt to process
+their bodies can process grains and starches but with difficulty.
+The fact is that while a dog’s body can

-biologically inappropriate food, it’s not a diet that allows him to thrive and actually makes his system work
+process biologically inappropriate food, it’s not a diet that allows him to thrive and they actually makes his

-harder.
-Why feed the beloved animal in your life food that doesn’t allow him to thrive?
-Why deliberately feed food
+system work harder.
+Why feed the beloved animal in your life food that doesn’t help him to thrive?
+Why